wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.1.5 =
+* You can now enter synonyms, expanding queries with synonyms when doing an OR search.
+This is useful to expand acronyms and abbreviations, for example.
+* When doing a phrase search, highlighting will only highlight phrase hits.
+* New breakdown variable %terms% will list hits by term.
+* Some users reported error messages about unexpected T_OBJECT_OPERATOR.
+Those shouldn't happen, please let me know if they still do.
+* Highlighting will now highlight only complete words.

+= 2.1.4 =
+* Fixed a small bug that could cause all queries by anonymous users to go unlogged.

+= 2.1.3 =
+* OR operator makes a comeback!
+The default operator is now an option, and if you choose AND and search gets no results, an OR search is also run.
+* You can now give a list of user ids - any searches by those users will not be logged.
+List your admin user id, so your test searches won't clutter the log.

+= 2.1.2 =
+* Removing punctuation didn't work properly, making phrase search impossible.
+I'd thought I'd fix it, but for some reason I made a mistake and the fix didn't appear in the released versions.
+* Search has now an implicit AND operator, which means that every search term must appear in all result documents.
+Please let me know if you'd prefer an implicit OR operator, like Relevanssi had before.
+* Relevanssi options page now shows the amount of indexed documents, making troubleshooting indexing easier.

+= 2.1.1 =
+* "Did you mean" suggestions now work in blogs that are not in root directory.
+* Early 2.1 downloads had faulty encodings.
+Update to make sure you've got a good file.

 = 2.1 =
 * An experimental "Did you mean" suggestion feature.
 Feedback is most welcome.